How to Promote a Book With Gleam

 Cross-Sell Other Books

-If you've written other books in the past then using Coupons to offer a discount on your latest writing can be an outstanding way to incentivise the purchase of previous books (or visa versa).
+If you've written other books in the past then using Coupons to offer a discount on your latest writing can be an outstanding way to incentivise the purchase of previous books (or vice versa).

 This is particularly effective if you're writing a series of books, as users who are interested in one iteration are highly likely to be interested in the whole series.